-60 credits optional modules to be chosen from POL- coded modules at level 6

-Minimum 0 credits / maximum 15 credits optional modules to be chosen all level 5 and 6 modules offered in the School of Languages, Linguistics and Film and the Faculty of Humanities and Social Sciences subject to space available on modules with the guidance of the student's adviser.
-Final year students may not take level 4 modules.
+Minimum 30 credits / Maximum 45 credits optional modules to be chosen from COM-coded modules at level 6.
+Minimum 0 credits/Maximum 15 credits optional modules to be chosen from all modules offered in the Faculty of Humanities and Social Sciences, subject to space available on modules and with the guidance of the students' adviser.
+These modules may be at level 5 or 6.
+Students may not take level 4 modules in Final Year.